Join the quest for biodiversity and compete in a global competition, while contributing data for conservation research.

 Complete our registration form.
 The end of the form contains details on how you can instantly join your chosen clan/team.
 Participants are grouped into teams based on the campus they will be visiting most to discover biodiversity!

 How do I gain my Melbourne Plus Sustainability Advocacy credential?

 If you’re a University of Melbourne student who successfully records at least 20 sightings of animals, insects or fungi throughout October, you will be enrolled in a Melbourne Plus LMS Community.
 Here, you can complete a reflection on your development and receive the Sustainability Advocacy credential.

 Do I need any equipment to participate?

 No!
 Use the QuestaGame app and your phone camera to record sightings of fauna and fungi found on campus.

 Do I need to use the camera in the QuestaGame app to take photos of the species I find?

-No. You are welcome to use the camera on your phone or another camera.
-Just remember to upload your sightings before the competition round closes!
+No. You can use the camera on your phone or another camera.
+Just remember to upload your sightings to the QuestaGame app before the competition round closes!